 Benefits of a day-of coordinator include:

-- They are much cheaper than a full-service wedding planner
+- Much cheaper than a full-service wedding planner

-- They help to finalize contracts and bookings with all of your vendors
+- Can help to finalize contracts and bookings with all of your vendors

-- They act as a second pair of eyes, ensuring the work you’ve already done is perfect
+- Act as a second pair of eyes, ensuring the work you’ve already done is perfect

 - They are present on the day of and take any stress off of your plate

-- They make sure your wedding runs smoothly
+- Coordinator will make sure your wedding runs smoothly